 - Creating consistently structured content for reuse

 - Managing that content in a definitive source

 - Assembling content to meet business needs

 - Delivering content where learners are

 - Measuring its effectiveness

 - Continuously improving high-value learning content

 Traditionally, the focus in L&D has been on the substance of the content, often leading to the creation of very large courses just in case the content was needed.
 The shift to a just in time learning content strategy requires more focus (or at least equal time) on content structure, workflow and governance.

 Why You Need a Content Strategy

-As talent becomes an increasingly vital competitive advantage in the marketplace, Learning and Development teams are finding traction to move beyond a “cost center” to a position as strategic partner to lines of business.
+As talent becomes an increasingly vital competitive advantage in the marketplace, Learning and Development teams are finding traction to move beyond a cost center to a position as strategic partner to lines of business.
 Strategic partners are expected to demonstrate results.
-When Learning and Development teams implement a content strategy, they can expect to get control of their learning content, start delivering new projects 60-70% sooner at a reduced cost, and show real business impact as a result.
+When Learning and Development teams implement a content strategy, they can expect to get control of their learning content, start delivering new projects 60-70% sooner at a reduced cost, and how real business impact as a result.